Horizon (The Carpenters album): Overview

 The album's first single, "Please Mr. Postman" (released some seven months earlier), became the album's biggest hit single and the Carpenters' biggest hit single worldwide.
 It reached no. 1 in the United States, Australia, New Zealand, Canada, and South Africa, no. 2 in the UK and Ireland.
 This tune features Karen on drums and Tony Peluso on guitar solo.
 The following single, "Only Yesterday," was also a success, reaching no. 2 in Canada and France, no. 4 in the US, no. 5 in Ireland, no. 7 in the UK, no. 10 in New Zealand, and was certified gold in Japan.
 The song also won the prestigious Grand Prix award in Japan.
 A third single, "Solitaire," reached no. 17 in the US and the top 40 in several other countries worldwide.
 According to Richard, Karen never particularly liked the song.
 The Carpenters' version of this song leaves out lyrics included in the original.

 "Desperado" was initially recorded by the Eagles in 1973 for the album of the same name.
-Several others have recorded this song, including Linda Ronstadt, Bonnie Raitt and Kenny Rogers.
-Because the song was already well known, A&M decided not to release the song as a single.
+Several others have recorded this song, including Linda Ronstadt, Bonnie Raitt and Kenny Rogers, but A&M decided not to release the song as a single.
 Another cover, "I Can Dream, Can't I," is an interpretation of the 1949 Andrews Sisters hit and was written in 1937.
 Karen and Richard hired Billy May, who had worked with artists like Frank Sinatra and Nat King Cole, to help orchestrate the song.
 The song features the Billy May Orchestra.
 John Bahler is in the chorus of background singers.

 At the time of the release of Horizon, lyricist John Bettis claimed "(I'm Caught Between) Goodbye, and I Love You" to be his and Richard's best collaboration.